 Diesel Engine Exhaust

-Results show that approximately 804,000 Canadians are occupationally exposed to diesel engine exhaust; 92% of these workers are male.
-This accounts for nearly 5% of the working population in Canada.
+Results show that approximately 897,000 Canadians are occupationally exposed to diesel engine exhaust; 91% are male.
+This accounts for approximately 5% of the working population in Canada.
 The largest industrial groups exposed to diesel engine exhaust are truck transportation and transit and ground passenger transportation.
 When exposure is examined by occupation, the largest exposed groups are truck drivers (305,000 people exposed), heavy equipment operators (83,000 exposed) and bus and subway drivers (79,000 exposed).
 Other common groups include material handlers, heavy-duty mechanics, taxi drivers, and firefighters.Updated October 2014

 Data Sources & Methods